 Upon successful completion of the procedure, the MeNB shall start counting time, so that information regarding time since Secondary Node Release may be transferred towards the MME as specified in TS 36.413 [4].

+If the SGNB RELEASE REQUEST ACKNOWLEDGE message includes SCG UE History Information IE, the MeNB shall, if supported, use the information to update UE History Information with PSCell history.

 Interaction with SN Status Transfer procedure:

 If the UE Context Kept Indicator IE set to "True" and the E-RABs transferred to MeNB IE are included in the SGNB RELEASE REQUEST message, then the en-gNB shall, if supported, include the uplink/downlink PDCP SN and HFN status for the listed E-RABs, as specified in TS 37.340 [32].